ualberta-smr/DocumentationQuality/README.md

 - `Data` directory contains interview theming and coding

+- `Summary\survey\responses.csv` contains the survey data

+- `Summary\survey\responses_filtered.csv` contains the filtered survey data of the 26 responses where at least 1 question was answered

 ## Installation Instructions
 ### Requirements
 Python libraries are in the `requirements.txt` file.
 However, this project additionally needs: